Benefits of insurance cover through your super

 - We work with our insurer to negotiate discounted bulk insurance rates for members.

-- We run only to benefit members - you only pay for what it costs to provide your insurance.
+- AustralianSuper is a profit-for-member fund, so members only pay what it costs us to administer and provide their insurance.

 - Your insurance costs (premiums) are deducted from your super account each month and not your take-home pay, so payments are hassle free.